vyperlang/vyper/docs/compiling-a-contract.rst

 Integrity Hash
 ==============

-To help tooling detect whether two builds are the same, vyper provides the ``-f integrity`` output, which outputs the integrity hash of a contract.
+To help tooling detect whether two builds are the same, Vyper provides the ``-f integrity`` output, which outputs the integrity hash of a contract.
 The integrity hash is recursively defined as the sha256 of the source code with the integrity hashes of its dependencies (imports).

 .. _vyper-archives:

 Vyper archives
 ==============

-A vyper archive is a compileable bundle of input sources and settings.
-Technically, it is a `zip file <https://en.wikipedia.org/wiki/ZIP_(file_format)>`_, with a special structure to make it useable as input to the compiler.
+A Vyper archive is a compileable bundle of input sources and settings.
+Technically, it is a `ZIP file <https://en.wikipedia.org/wiki/ZIP_(file_format)>`_, with a special structure to make it useable as input to the compiler.
 It can use any suffix, but the convention is to use a ``.zip`` suffix or ``.vyz`` suffix.
 It must contain a ``MANIFEST/`` folder, with the following directory structure.

 ::